tomahawkins/volleyball/strategy.md

 strange new skills to become a better player.

-## Identify Improvements or degradation, Generalize, and Apply
+## Identify Improvements, Generalize, and Apply

 See something work well?
 Can a similar tactic we applied elsewhere in the game?